REPUTATION MANAGEMENT FOR HVAC REPAIR

 - Use a media mix that will prevent followers from becoming bored, but that caters to your target market’s learning preferences.

-In order to compete and maintain a positive online reputation, your HVAC service should be spending at least an hour a day on social media marketing.
+To maintain a positive online reputation, you should spend at least an hour daily on social media marketing.
 If your HVAC business is too busy to commit that amount of time to social media, we can help!

 70% of Adults Use Facebook